Stories Under the Stars

 Activities, Workshops & Giveaways

-• Indigenous Astronomy Workshop presented by Powerhouse.
+• Daytime and Nighttime Astronomy Workshop presented by Powerhouse.

 • 500 native plant giveaways from City of Parramatta Council.

-• Poetry slam, open mic, readings and cultural talks presented by Westwords.
+• Poetry readings presented by Westwords.

 Market and Food Trucks